aws-samples/amazon-lookout-for-metrics-samples/README.md

 The service is available in preview.
 To find out more, go to https://aws.amazon.com/lookout-for-metrics

-**PROTIP**: At present when you start a `Continous` detector it needs 100 data points in order to start detecting anomalies.
+**PROTIP**: At present when you start a `Continuous` detector it needs 100 data points in order to start detecting anomalies.
 If you start with ANY system other than S3 you are unable to specify historical data to bootstrap this process.
 For that reason it is advisable to use S3.
 Otherwise you will need to wait for 100 intervals of your given time in order for Lookout for Metrics to have enough data.**/END_PROTIP**

 ## Reference Architecture

 Amazon Lookout for Metrics is designed to primarily focus on alerting you to real-time anomalies within your data(**Continuous**), however there is a secondary mode for backtesting to help you explore historical items and to learn what Amazon Lookout for Metrics may be able to help you identify in the future(**Backtesting**).
 Both architectures are illustrated below:

-### Continous Data Architecture
+### Continuous Data Architecture

 ![Continuous Data Arch](static/imgs/readme/ALFM-Continous(v1).png)